Steven M. Barney

 Vice President of Quality Assurance and Training

-Michael is a Licensed Mental Health Counselor (LMHC) with over 35 years of experience in behavioral health, working with individuals and families who have been faced with a myriad of challenges.
+Michael is a Licensed Mental Health Counselor (LMHC) with over 35-years of experience in behavioral health, working with individuals and families who have been faced with a myriad of challenges.
 Michael has worked in a variety of settings and brings a strengths-based, respectful approach to assisting others with a focus on striving towards personal growth.
 Michael is passionate about assisting others with the identification of their own personal goals and working collaboratively to achieve success.
 He has demonstrated quality assurance experience with improving systems to become more effective and efficient to ensure the delivery of exceptional services, including oversight of healthcare and safety systems in both outpatient and inpatient settings, as well as being in the role of a state auditor and in the private sector.
 Michael has much experience with the provision of training that includes numerous topics and delivered to diverse audiences.

 Michael received a Bachelor of Arts degree in Psychology and a Master of Arts degree in Clinical Psychology from Bridgewater State University.
-Michael’s career path has aligned with personal involvement as he appreciates the importance of disability services.
+Michael’s career path has aligned with personal involvement, as he appreciates the importance of disability services.
 In his free time, Michael enjoys spending time with his family, engaging in exercise, and exploring the outdoors.

 Carolyn McCarthy